sagittaracc/suql/README.md

 ### What is this?
 SuQL is syntactic sugar for SQL.
 ### Why do you need this?
-1. Write queries easier and faster
+1. Make developing process faster.
-2. Read queries in one breath
+2. Make queries easy to read and write.
-3. Make your own SuQL functions.
-SQL is your only limit.
+3. Expand SuQL syntax on your own.
 # Documentation
 ## Sample Database
 ### users